 2. How long should my introduction be?

 Your introduction in an interview should be succinct and last around 1 to 2 minutes.
-Provide your name, educational background, relevant work experience, key skills, and strengths.
-Convey your career objective and express gratitude for the opportunity.
+Tell them your name, educational background, relevant work experience, key skills, and strengths.
+You can convey your career objective and express gratitude for the opportunity.

 The best answer for "Tell me about yourself" is a concise and focused summary that highlights your relevant work experience, key skills, and accomplishments.
 Start with a brief introduction of your name and current role, then provide a concise overview of your professional background, mentioning a few career highlights that align with the job you're applying for.
 Avoid personal details and keep the response professional and job-oriented, setting a positive tone for the rest of the interview.